oncomouse/dhsi2019/day01.md

 ## Homework! (sorry)

 Because the wi-fi gets a little spotty at DHSI, I would ask you to download some software for tomorrow after class is over.
-We will be working with a Vue.js starter project template and it has a lot of dependencies to download.
+We will be working with a React.js starter project template and it has a lot of dependencies to download.
 So, you will want to start that tonight (mostly because the wifi in the dorms will be faster than it is in our building).

 In your command line, `cd` into your `Projects/` directory.
-Then, run the following two commands:
+Then, run the following command:

-* `npm -g install @vue/cli` – This command installs Vue's command-line interface.
-* `vue create --preset oncomouse/dhsi2019 my-first-vue-app` – This will create a new Vue app in the directory `Projects/my-first-vue-app/`, but you can name the directory whatever you would like.
+* `npx create-react-app my-first-react-app`

 Have a wonderful evening and see you tomorrow!